INDUSTRIAL ORGANISING Conferences

 Number and Titles (General Grades)1.
 There shall be established Industrial Organising Conferences to which Branches and Regional Councils with members in the grades referred to below shall affiliate as follows:-

-(a) National Road (Freight) Transport Industrial Organising Conference, covering all grades within the Road Freight Transport Industry;
+(a) National Freight and Logistics Industrial Organising Conference, covering all grades within the Freight and Logistics Industry;

 (b) National Bus Workers Industrial Organising Conference, covering all grades within the Road Passenger Transport Industry;